Best Chest Exercise

 This is the basic, catch-all area that involves a little of everything.
 Most people get this one fairly well, since it's the spot you hit with regular bench presses and most machines by default.

-Push Ups are so basic many gym trainers ignore them completely.
+• Push Ups: Push ups are so basic many gym trainers ignore them completely.
 Why go old school when there's a gleaming, scientifically perfected $10,000 machine standing right there?
 Nothing wrong with the machines, but incorporating push ups into your regular routine is a great way to shake things up (just because it doesn't have a scientifically perfected resistance curve), and it also serves as a nice reality check -- you can't cheat or pull a fast one; you either do X push ups, or you don't.

 Upper Chest